jacdevos/jacdevos.github.io.old/_posts/2014-08-03-The_origin_of_bug_loop_and_patch.md

 * John Von Neumann used it to help design the atomic bomb.
 Seems most of our high-tech was born in that war.
 * The number system was decimal, not binary.
 So you could use all your fingers to count.
 * It ran solidly for 15 years.
 Seems Moore's Law didn't apply to mechanical computers.
 * The inventor did not give attribution IBM, who funded and helped to build it.
-I guess after this they starterd employing lots of laywers.
+I guess after this they started employing lots of laywers.

 Hope you enjoyed this discovery as much as I did.